ThePredictiveDev/Automated-Financial-Market-Trading-System/README.md

 - Sentiment trader disabled: if the Keras model expects preprocessed inputs and no vocabulary is provided, the trader auto-disables to avoid garbage predictions.
 - FIX connectivity: ensure firewalls allow TCP on the configured port; the server binds to `--fix-host`/`--fix-port`.
 - Windows PowerShell: prefix long commands with backticks for line continuation, or put arguments on one line.
-- GUI host/port already in use: if port 8000 is occupied, choose another with `--port 8001` when starting uvicorn.
 - CSV files locked on Windows: close Excel or other viewers before running; the app appends to CSVs during execution.
  - Auction mode and price bands: these are advanced features intended for programmatic use.
 If you see unexpected rejections, confirm price band settings and session hours.